1jour1vin

 Wine noted (guide 2011) 1*Star (Very successful wine)

-When you belong to the House of Rothschild, you can only produce top-of-the-range wines.
-Fortunately, the Baron'Arques estate, owned by Saint-Polycarpe Abbey in the 17th century, has everything it takes to satisfy its customers.
-Its clay-limestone terroir, microclimate, six high-end grape varieties, and dynamic winemakers all contribute to producing a remarkable wine with a bouquet that blends complex aromas of red fruits with notes of violet and spices.
-Generous and powerful, the palate will only reveal its full potential in four to five years' time, paired with a saddle of lamb in a salt crust or game in sauce.
+When you’re part of the Rothschild family, you can’t help but produce top-tier wines.
+Fortunately, the Baron’Arques estate, which belonged to the Abbey of Saint-Polycarpe in the 17th century, has everything it takes to live up to its reputation.
+Its clay-limestone terroir, its microclimate, its six premium grape varieties, and the winemakers’ dynamism all contribute to producing a remarkable wine whose bouquet blends complex aromas of red fruits with notes of violet and spices.
+Generous and powerful, the palate will reveal its full potential in four to five years, paired with a salt-crusted saddle of lamb or game in sauce.

 About the estate:

-Formerly owned by Saint-Polycarpe Abbey in the 17th century, this estate (now covering 43 hectares) was acquired in 1998 by Baroness Philippine de Rothschild (Château Mouton-Rothschild in Pauillac) and her two sons, who completely renovated the vineyard and winery, turning it into one of the appellation's most reliable performers.
+Formerly owned by the Abbey of Saint-Polycarpe in the 17th century, this estate (now 43 hectares) was acquired in 1998 by Baroness Philippine de Rothschild (Château Mouton-Rothschild in Pauillac) and her two sons, who completely renovated both the vineyards and the winery, turning it into one of the appellation’s most reliable wines.

 Gault & Millau Wine Guide